lionmage/tungsten-types/README.md

 * A fairly complete set of (static method) functions are provided in `MathUtils`:
   * Implementations of trig functions such as sin, cos, and a highly optimized atan.
   * Hyperbolic functions sinh, cosh, tanh.
+  * Logarithms are supported for multiple types, including continued fractions.
   * Specialized functions that show up a lot, such as 𝚪(z), ln𝚪(z) and 𝜁(s).
   * Multiple ways to compute exponents for all Numeric data types.
   * Methods for computing factorials, binomial coefficients, etc.
   * Methods for obtaining pseudorandom values:
     * evenly distributed over a given range
     * as Gaussian noise from a thread-safe `Supplier` with a specified mean and standard deviation
+  * Concurrency is leveraged for many algorithms to speed up computation.
 * There is preliminary support for data reduction and curve fitting.
 * Most `toString()` methods attempt to generate an accurate representation in standard mathematical notation using Unicode.
   * Constants render using the appropriate symbol.